AndrewVos/solution-generator/README.md

 What?
 =====

-If you have a particularly huge Visual Studio solution then loading it up can be quite a pain and really slow down your development time.
+Visual Studio solutions that contain a large number of projects can really slow Visual Studio down.

-Solution generator will take some project names and generate a solution file that includes all their project dependencies so that you can just work with an isolated set.
+Solution generator will take some project names and generate a solution file that includes all their project references so that you can work with an isolated set.

 Usage
 =====